The Pfield to be dedicated May 23

 The Pfield, which was named by the PfISD Board of Trustees in April 2016, is one of several new construction projects that are part of the $287 million bond package approved by voters in 2014.
 In addition to varsity football and soccer contests, the stadium will also host band competitions, serve as a potential UIL playoff venue, and be a site for other community events, such as this year’s Pfirecracker Pfestival on July 4.

 The Pfield features a 7,000-square-foot field house with home and visitor locker rooms, coaching and athletic offices, and training rooms.
-It also includes three concession stands with picnic-style seating areas, ticket booths, restrooms, a large scoreboard with video capabilities, and a single-level press box for media, scouts, coaches, and private seating.
+It also includes three concession stands, ticket booths, restrooms, a large scoreboard with video capabilities, and a single-level press box for media, scouts, coaches, and private seating.
 On the home side, much of the seating has either built-in stadium seats or backrests.
 A team store on the ground level of the home side will sell merchandise from all four high schools before and during games.

 According to Mott, The Pfield serves as a logical next step in a long history of academic, athletic and extracurricular excellence for which PfISD is known.